 - Sign-in to the Google Cloud Console and create a new project or reuse an existing one.
 If you don't already have a Gmail or Google Workspace account, you must create one.

 - The Project name is the display name for this project's participants.
-It is a character string not used by Google APIs, and you can update it at any time.
+It is a character string not used by Google APIs.
+You can update it at any time.

-- The Project ID must be unique across all Google Cloud projects and is immutable (cannot be changed after it has been set).
+- The Project ID is unique across all Google Cloud projects and is immutable (cannot be changed after it has been set).
 The Cloud Console auto-generates a unique string; usually you don't care what it is.
-In most codelabs, you'll need to reference the Project ID (and it is typically identified as
+In most codelabs, you'll need to reference the Project ID (it is typically identified as

-PROJECT_ID), so if you don't like it, generate another random one, or, you can try your own and see if it's available.
+PROJECT_ID).
+If you don't like the generated ID, you may generate another random one.
+Alternatively, you can try your own and see if it's available.
 It cannot be changed after this step and will remain for the duration of the project.

-- There is a third value, a Project Number which some APIs use.
+- For your information, there is a third value, a Project Number which some APIs use.
 Learn more about all three of these values in the documentation.

-- Next, you'll need to enable billing in the Cloud Console in order to use Cloud resources/APIs.
+- Next, you'll need to enable billing in the Cloud Console to use Cloud resources/APIs.
 Running through this codelab shouldn't cost much, if anything at all.
-To shut down resources so you don't incur billing beyond this tutorial, follow any "clean-up" instructions found at the end of the codelab.
+To shut down resources so you don't incur billing beyond this tutorial, you can delete the resources you created or delete the whole project.
 New users of Google Cloud are eligible for the $300 USD Free Trial program.

 Google Cloud Shell